sachinh35/trashsegregator/README.md

 4)Numpy

 Around 400 images for each class were used for training and 100 images for each class were used for validation.
 The validation accuracy achieved was roughly 85%-90%.

+In order to reduce time for training, we used CUDA.
+The GPU which used was Nvidia GTX 1050 Ti.